 "The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner's knowledge of such viciousness."

 Here’s a look at a few California laws that set limitations on the amounts (or types) of damages that are recoverable in personal injury cases.

 No non-economic pain and suffering damages for uninsured drivers.
 California law prevents most uninsured drivers from recovering “non-economic” damages after a car accident, even if the other driver is completely at fault for the accident.

-Non-economic damages include compensation for things like pain and suffering (this is typically the largest category of non-economic compensation), disfigurement, physical impairment, and inconvenience.
+Non-economic damages include compensation for things like pain and suffering (this is typically the largest category of non-economic compensation), scarring, emotional distress, and inconvenience.

 Cap on non-economic damages in medical malpractice cases.
 Another key California law that places a limit on certain kinds of damages is the Medical Injury Compensation Reform Act (MICRA), which places a $250,000 cap on non-economic damages in medical malpractice cases.
 California Civil Code section 3333.2.